ch-Arham/image-optimization/README.md

 ## Introduction

-> As you work on websites with high image usage you encounter load time issues.
+ As you work on websites with high image usage you encounter load time issues.
 You will probably try to reduce the load time by:
-> - Optimizing the code, and images.
+ - Optimizing the code, and images.
-> - Minifying CSS.
+ - Minifying CSS.
-> - Server Side Rendering etc
+ - Server Side Rendering etc

->
-> But still there will be something missing.
+ But still there will be something missing.
 I provide solutions for that something .

->
->**Introducing Images Optimizing by Lazy Loading and Blur Image showing until the original loads techniques.**
+**Introducing Images Optimizing by Lazy Loading and Blur Image showing until the original loads techniques.**

  1. *Clone the project.*
  2. *Preferably use Node version 16.17.1*